IT3049C-Lively-FA23/online-portfolio-Abuerrdg/README.md

 Instructions to this assignment can be found [here](https://reedws.github.io/IT3049C/coursework/assignments/online-portfolio/).

 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [X ] update the assignment checks above to the correct link
+- [] update the assignment checks above to the correct link
-- [X ] fill out the self evaluation and Reflection
+- [] fill out the self evaluation and Reflection
-- [ X] submit the repository and the hosted github pages to Canvas
+- [] submit the repository and the hosted github pages to Canvas

 ## Self Grading Guide
 <!--- put an x in each of the completed sections below .. e.g. [x] Task 1 --->